brandonjpierce/alive.css/README.md

 A comprehensive css animation library built with SASS and optimized for performance.
 Each animation has been created to be as close to 60 fps as possible.

 ##Usage
-Simply add the animate.css stylesheet into your document's `<head>` and add the class name of the animation you would like to any element.
+Simply add the alive.min.css stylesheet into your document's `<head>` and add the class name of the animation you would like to any element.
 You can also trigger animations with javascript:

 ```javascript
 $(el).addClass('fadeInDown');